 Get to know yourself

 The contemporary individualist project is to explore and identify oneself.
-You cannot change your DNA, but you can change the environment and the habits.
+You cannot change your DNA, but you can change the environment and habits.
 Research shows that it is easiest to change a habit while changing your environment.
 If you are moving or changing jobs, you should also take the chance to create a new and better habit.
 Do not try to change more than one.
 The chance of success is much greater if you concentrate on one thing at a time.
-Before you change first it is good to understand how yourself work.
+Before you change first it is good to understand how you work.

 Personal science grows with self-tracking